 National Safe Place offers outreach and prevention to youth through community institutions and facilities.
 Licensed Safe Place agencies offer mentoring and intervention services provided by adults to youth in need.

 The Children’s Home Society of West Virginia has a program dedicated to mentoring youth in need called “WE CAN.”
-Volunteer mentors assist professional staff to provide services that help promote positive outcomes while focusing on the strengths and interest of the child.
+Volunteer mentors assist professional staff in providing services that help promote positive outcomes while focusing on the strengths and interest of the child.

 Tumbleweed Center in Billings, MT runs a street outreach program that includes a life-skills program, teaching youth ways to better cope with life.
 The main focus is on improving young people’s ability to make better choices, embrace healthier options, and avoid negative, risky behavior.
 Lessons include relationship building, how to find a job, computer skills, financial management and others.
 These mentoring lessons help runaway youth to decide for themselves what kind of life they want to lead.